evothings/evothings-demos/mbedos-nrf51dk-webbluetooth/README.md

 board to start the application which will blink one of the LEDs as an alive indicator.

-3. Load the Evothings application by dragging the `evothings/evothings.json` file onto the Evothings Workbench `MyApps` tab.
-Then press RUN to run it on your connected iOS/Android phone/tablet.
+3. Load the Evothings application by dragging the `evothings/evothings.json` file onto the Evothings Workbench `MyApps` tab. <strong>You need the 2.1 version or newer of Evothings Workbench!</strong>.

+4. Then press RUN to run the app on your connected iOS/Android phone/tablet.

 See article above for more details.